openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

    juju add-relation vault-mysql-router:db-router mysql-innodb-cluster:db-router
    juju add-relation vault-mysql-router:shared-db vault:shared-db

-Vault now needs to be initialised and unsealed.
+Vault must now be initialised and unsealed.
 The vault charm will also need to be authorised to carry out certain tasks.
 These steps are covered in the `vault charm`_ documentation.
 Perform them now.

-Vault must now be provided with a CA certificate in order for it to issue certificates to cloud API services.
-This is covered on the :ref:`Managing TLS certificates <add_ca_certificate>` page.
+Provide Vault with a CA certificate so it can issue certificates to cloud API services.
+This is covered on the :ref:`Managing TLS certificates
+<add_ca_certificate>` page.
 Do this now.

 Once the above is completed the Unit section output to command :command:`juju status` should look similar to this: